-We had great time just walking around, looking at the crazy expensive boats and googling who they belong to.
+We had a great time just walking around, looking at the crazy expensive boats and googling who they belong to.
 If you’re lucky enough, you might even spot some celebrities, but they are like vampires- only coming out at night 😉

 Lunch with a view

 Yes, you can queue forever to get to a swanky restaurant with a beautiful view just so they can sit you in a dark corner right by the toilets and charge you a fortune for the pleasure or… You can go to the local supermarket, buy your lunch and eat it on a bench in the marina.
-Super markets in Monaco have delicious freshly made sandwiches, cakes and freshly squeeze orange juice for a fraction of the price.
+Supermarkets in Monaco have delicious freshly made sandwiches, cakes and freshly squeezed orange juice for a fraction of the price.
 You can also buy small glasses of wine- you’re on holiday after all 😉

 Monaco Old Town

 There is so much to see in the old town.
-From beautiful panoramic views of the City, to changing of the guards in front of the Palace.
+From beautiful panoramic views of the City to changing of the guards in front of the Palace.
 You can spend hours walking around small, narrow streets looking around local shops and cafes.